raphaelpreston/KnotTheory/README.md

 - tough to figure out incoming dir for unknots or loops, there is background that you need about knots
 - propogate crossing change function?

+- a lot of problems actually arise when dealing with a twisted unknot

 ## Credit:
 # StackOverflow
  -